 During the first year of residency, Categorical, PSTP, and Medicine/Pediatrics residents can apply for any of five optional specialized pathways to further augment their training.
 These pathways tailor the clinical and educational experience during the second and third years of residency training and include opportunities for special elective rotations and focused didactic sessions.

 Primary Care Pathway

 Pathway Director: Stacy Charat, MD

 The Primary Care Pathway provides an individualized educational experience for residents interested in pursuing careers in primary care.
-The pathway offers complements our robust ambulatory medicine training with additional continuity clinic experiences, a supplemental didactic curriculum, and exposure to a range of ambulatory clinics with high relevance to primary care practice.
-Applications for the Primary Care Pathway occur immediately after the match, for participation in all three years of training, and again during the fall of the PGY-1 year for additional residents who decide to join for the PGY-2 and PGY-3 years.
+The pathway complements our robust ambulatory medicine training with additional continuity clinic experiences, supplemental didactic and social justice curricula, and exposure to a range of ambulatory care clinics with high relevance to primary care practice.

 There are TWO ways to be engaged in the UCSD Primary Care Program: